sookinoby/generative-models/README.md

 # Conclusion

 Generative models open up new opportunities for deep learning.
-This article has explored some of the popular generative models for text and image data.
+This article has explored some of the famous generative models for text and image data.
 We learned the basics of RNN and how RNN can be constructed using a Feed Forward Neural Network.
 We also used LSTM/GRU/Vanilla RNN to generate text similar to Friedrich Nietzsche.
-Finally, we learned about GAN models and generated images similar to input data (Anime Characters).
+Finally, we learned about GAN models and generated images identical to the input data (Anime Characters).